vuestorefront/integration-boilerplate/cli/README.md

-# The VSF Integration Builder's CLI
+# The Alokai Integration Builder's CLI

-The VSF Integration Builder's CLI is a local command line interface built to help you move quickly when creating an integration.
+The Alokai Integration Builder's CLI is a local command line interface built to help you move quickly when creating an integration.
 It provides a fast and efficient way to scaffold new methods and perform various tasks related to your integration project.

 ## Usage
 run `yarn vsf` to see the available commands.